 Independent Iconic Wines crafts Lodi Cinsaut and ancient vine Zinfandel anyone would love to drink

-One of the big stories in Lodi wine country just over the past four, five years has been the influx of small, independent winemakers.
+One of the big stories in Lodi wine country just over the past four, or five years has been the influx of small, independent winemakers.
 Itty bitty producers bumping up against gigantic wineries to compete for grapes, bringing new vinous perspectives to America's largest winegrowing region, like breaths of fresh air.
-Each of these vintners has his or her own reasons for coming to Lodi.
+Each of these vintners has his or her reasons for coming to Lodi.

-For Birk O'Halloran, of the Napa-based Iconic Wines, the exploration of Lodi grapes has been all about, as he puts it, "the quality, history and variety I have found in the region, which opened my eyes to new possibilities."
+For Birk O'Halloran, of the Napa-based Iconic Wines, the exploration of Lodi grapes has been all about, as he puts it, "the quality, history, and variety I have found in the region, which opened my eyes to new possibilities."

 O'Halloran originally founded his brand in 2010 to focus on "high acid coastal Chardonnay."
-The objective was to make "a more acid-driven 'New Cali' style wine but at a lower price point... it was the search for value that drove me away from the coast and towards Lodi."
+The objective was to make "a more acid-driven 'New Cali' style wine but at a lower price point... it was the search for a value that drove me away from the coast and towards Lodi."

 He found one such object of his desire, he believes, in the Schmiedt family's Zinfandel block located on the east side of Lodi's Mokelumne River AVA.
-This multi-generational Lodi farming family's current custodian is Galen Schmiedt, who has paper evidence that this planting of gnarly, own-rooted, head trained Zinfandel was originally established in 1902.
+This multi-generational Lodi farming family's current custodian is Galen Schmiedt, who has paper evidence that this planting of gnarly, own-rooted, head-trained Zinfandel was originally established in 1902.